Film: Ratchet & Clank

 - Ascended Extra: Lieutenant Victor Von Ion.
 He was an unnamed, generic thug in the original game, who had his boss battle cut over budget and time constraints, now he's a named character, secondary antagonist and played by Sylvester Stallone himself.

-- Ascended Fanboy: In this movie, Ratchet admires the Galactic Rangers and dreams of being one of them.
+- Ascended Fanboy: In this movie, Ratchet admires the Galactic Rangers (as opposed to simply Qwark) and dreams of being one of them.

 - Big Bad: Officially confirmed to be Chairman Drek from the first game, though Dr. Nefarious is also making some sort of appearance.